 You might want to announce it later

-This pregnancy is particularly precious to you if you worked very hard to have it starting.
-Couples who didn't experience infertility will not live it the same way as people who did.
-This often led couples to wait a bit longer than the average to announce the good news, they want to wait to make sure everything is going as planned and don't want to take the risk to announce it to early.
+This pregnancy is particularly precious to you.
+Couples who didn’t experience infertility will not live it the same way.
+This often leads couples to wait a bit longer than the average to announce the good news—they want to make sure everything is going as planned.
+It’s also common to wait later in the pregnancy to start preparing the baby room.
+All these reasons are good ones and everyone has the right to announce it when it feels right.

 So yes, becoming pregnant after a long fertility journey might feel a bit off, but don’t forget that you are also about to achieve your dream.
 It’s okay to experience it differently after dealing with infertility.

 Don’t be hard on yourself and give yourself grace.
-Keep in mind your success is hope for all the other couples working hard to get there
+Keep in mind your success is hope for all the other couples working hard to get there.

 .png)